diwu1990/uSystolic-Sim/README.md

 6) power
 of the systolic array with varying computing schemes.

+The paper related to this simulator, "uSystolic: Byte-Crawling Unary Systolic Array", is accepted to International Symposium on High-Performance Computer Architecture (HPCA) 2022.

 ## Feature
 The major features in *uSystolic-Sim* different from [ARM SCALE-Sim](https://github.com/ARM-software/SCALE-Sim) are list below.
 ### 1. Weight-stationary dataflow